vrosales2004/recipe_scaler_backend/design/design_changes.md

     *   **Clear Test Scopes:** The `testDb()` utility ensures a clean database state for every individual test, guaranteeing isolation and preventing test interference.
     *   **Reduced Regression Risk:** The explicit boundaries and interface-based communication make changes more localized and predictable.

+### Issues Encountered
+*   **Unclear Concepts:** My initial design of the concepts I had were very vague and not the best to implement when thinking about the bigger picture.
+At this time I chose to use context to help me refine my concepts more to how they were described in the rubric.
+*   **Parameters in Concepts:** There were some clear lack of connections between some of my concepts.
+For example, one of the main changes was to implement authors associated with each of the recipes.
+This along with IDs made interconnectivity between the concepts much easier.
+This also led to the design of the user authentication concept.
+*   **Updating the LLM for Deno:** I took advantage of context's knowledge of deno to be able to turn the original code of the LLM into something more usable with Deno.
+*   **User Authentication:** Upon thinking about these concepts more as a whole application, I realized that there would be multiple users with different recipes.
+Changing my concepts on a larger scale to accept multiple users was a worthwhile change in the long run of the application.
+The authentication system is simple but allows for much more usability.
+*   **LLM Prompting:** Learning how to best prompt the LLM was a large part of working on the code for the Tips page.
+Since this was not implemented before I was able to use my knowledge from previously working on the prompt to create the prompt for the tips.

 ### Conclusion: A More Robust and Scalable Application

 In summary, my application has evolved from a potentially intertwined system to a **well-structured, highly modular, and behaviorally focused architecture**.
 Each "feature" of my recipe application is now a self-contained, independently understandable, and reusable **concept**.